Skip to content

 This is the most basic type of charge pump.
 We’ll go through each step of the process to show how exactly charge is moved around to have the effect of doubling the input voltage.
 This concept of “shunting around” charge (hence the pump part in the name) is the key concept of any charge pump topology.

-3. The pulse then transitions back to 0V, and the cycle begins again with C1 charing back up to 5V (remember that it would of dropped to somewhere between 0-5V when transferring charge to C2 in the previous step).
+3. The pulse then transitions back to 0V, and the cycle begins again with C1 charging back up to 5V (remember that it would have dropped to somewhere between 0-5V when transferring charge to C2 in the previous step).

 To demonstrate the behaviour of this circuit, I simulated it using KiCad and ngspice.
 The simulation files can be downloaded below: